-2.3 Preliminary Engineering Phase
+Preliminary Engineering Phase 2.3

-The concepts that pass the screening process will be combined into alternatives (alternatives are a combination of concepts for I-15 mainline, interchanges, and multimodal connectivity improvements).
+The concepts that pass the screening process will be combined into alternatives, which are a combination of concepts for I-15 mainline, interchanges, and multimodal connectivity improvements.
 The alternatives will be further developed through preliminary engineering to support detailed analysis in the EIS.
 The preliminary engineering phase will include design work to provide details such as horizontal and vertical alignments; right-of-way needs; interchange design; parking lot, trail, and bicycle lane configurations; access design; and potential drainage designs.
 All alternatives will be designed to a similar level of detail.